 - Editorial Team

-- Book Owners Online has an editorial team of three researchers, supported by an advisory group of external experts, including academics, librarians, and bibliophiles.
+- Book Owners Online has an editorial team of researchers and volunteers, supported by an advisory group of external experts, including academics, librarians, and bibliophiles.

 - Book Owners Online wishes to acknowledge the help of its funders and those institutions that have granted permission for use of images of books in their collections on the site.